ocaml-community/sedlex/README.md

 - Peter Zotov:
   - improvements to the build system
   - switched parts of ppx_sedlex to using concrete syntax (with ppx_metaquot)
-- Steffen Smolka: port to jbuilder
+- Steffen Smolka: port to dune